 .bundle/config file with

-MediumSecurity trust policy and it will stop bundler from installing any gems
+MediumSecurity trust policy and it will stop the bundler from installing any

-that signature can not to be verified.
+gems that have signatures that cannot be verified.
 Make sure that you commit

 this configuration file to your code repository.